Landing on Your Feet in the Advertising World

 In my first years as a full-time graphic designer, I’ve learned so many things that can’t be taught in the classroom.
 And while the transition from student to employee can be difficult at times, I have quickly become a better communicator, creative thinker and overall designer.
 This is my experience, but everyone learns different lessons along the way.
 Feel free to chime in and share your unique experiences.
 Being honest about these ups-and-downs can help us all learn more together.

-Illustration by Sandy Meirovitz
+Artwork by Sandy Meirovitz